 Interests of Certain Persons in the Merger.
 Certain principal shareholders, officers, directors and affiliates of shareholders of J3 have special interests in the Merger.
 As conditions to the closing of the Merger, (i) Gartner must cause J3 to deliver to each of Charles J. Gorman, J3's Chief Executive Officer, Daniel J. Frawley, J3's Vice President, and John F. Barrow, J3's Vice Chairman and Executive Vice President, unconditional releases of any outstanding personal guaranties by them of indebtedness of J3 to First Bank National Association, and (ii) Gartner or J3 must repay the outstanding indebtedness of J3 to certain principal shareholders, executive officers and directors of J3.
 In addition, Messrs.
 Gorman, Frawley and Barrow expect to enter into employment agreements with J3 as of the Effective Time and J3 has entered into a severance agreement effective as of the Effective Time requiring certain payments to be made to Jeffrey Traynor, J3's Chief Financial Officer.
 Finally, upon completion of the Merger, Robertson, Stephens & Company, whose affiliates own approximately 42.4% of J3's Preferred Stock, will be paid the cash sum of \$365,000, in return for certain advisory services provided to J3.
+Because J3 Preferred Stock and J3 Common Stock will be treated differently in the Merger, both in terms of the form and amount of consideration and post-Merger indemnification obligations, RSC's ownership, through its affiliates, of both J3 Preferred Stock and J3 Common Stock may give rise to a conflict of interest.
 See "Interests of Certain Persons in the Merger."